By Mary Butler

 “The biggest challenge we deal with is the belief that because it’s electronic we can push a button and it’s there and done—that somebody can walk in the door and say: ‘I want a copy of my records,’ and we can push that button and have the records right at that moment,” Bouma says.
 “We still have to verify that this is truly the patient, this is truly their record, this is the information they want, and pull that together.”

 And it’s not just patients who are confused about what can be released—insurance companies, attorneys, and other requesters can come to HIM departments with a set of expectations that don’t match reality.

-For instance, Beugel says that once when she worked as a privacy officer at a hospital, the radiology department was implementing a digitized imaging system that would also do automated appointment scheduling.
+For instance, Buegel says that once when she worked as a privacy officer at a hospital, the radiology department was implementing a digitized imaging system that would also do automated appointment scheduling.
 “Someone from the company selling this product was telling the radiology people that IT at that hospital, by virtue of this new system, was going to be the keeper of the record and they were in control of all of this.
-I hit the roof,” Beugel says.
+I hit the roof,” Buegel says.
 “It was like, ‘Come on, what makes you think that IT should be releasing anything related to a patient record.’”

 |Common Misconceptions About ROI

 The following is a list of common misconceptions consumers have about accessing their health records, according to AHIMA’s HIM experts.